HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 • Are you accepting new clients?

-• Do you have any advice for me to be successful in psychotherapy?
+• Do you have any advice for me to be successful in psychotherapy or spiritual counseling?

 You may send cash (which ensures confidentiality), check, or money order by mail to: Gianna Elms, LCSW, LLC dba ForgivePrayLove, 2700 S. Woodlands Village Blvd., Suite 300-244, Flagstaff, AZ 86001 or pay via ACH transfer or with a credit card, via Square.

 Generally, yes.
-My hourly rate is $150 prior to 6:00pm (Arizona time) or $175 for appointments that begin at or after 6:00pm (Arizona time), Monday-Saturday.
-However, my hourly rate is prorated based on the time of day, with a $40 minimum charge.
+My hourly rate is $175.
+Sessions are $250 per hour that start at or after 6:00pm my time.
+However, my hourly rate is prorated based on the time of day.
+I use 5-minute intervals with the fee rounded to the next highest $5; there is a minimum fee of $45.
+(Below is a breakdown of the cost the cost sessions in 15-minute increments, based on the time of day, for your convenience.)
 There are additional fees for time and travel for some concierge (on-site) services and expert services, including a retainer in some situations.

-Yes.
-But very few are willing to listen to my advice about that even if they think they want it.
-There’s a “part” of them that cannot take it.
 Why?
-Because there’s a “part” of them that doesn’t want to succeed and that doesn’t want to heal.
+Because there’s a ‘part’ of them that cannot take it.
+There’s a ‘part’ of them that doesn’t want to succeed, that doesn’t want to heal, and there’s a ‘part’ of them that knows that others don’t want them to heal either.
 It’s easier, more comfortable, and less frightening than doing the hard work of psychotherapy, which requires that you be willing to explore your unconscious, recognize that you have emotions and name them, talk about transference and not hide, run away, or bolt when we get to the hard stuff, and that you be willing to replace hate with love.

-Now, you are free to talk about your sessions with anyone that you want however much you want about what happens in your sessions.
+You are free to talk about your sessions with anyone that you want however much you want about what happens in your sessions.
 But when you seek out private psychotherapy, there are really only two individuals who know exactly what happens in the sessions.
 One of the individuals is, of course, you and the other person is the psychotherapist who is treating you.
 The entire, psychotherapeutic experience, in my opinion, deserves a great deal of respect and reverence.
+When it is not treated as such, one of the main issues that comes up is ‘triangulation’, which is destructive to the therapeutic process.
 Still, it is your life, and you are free to tell anyone who will listen to you what you do with your life.
 You have been given the proper warning.

-If you have a legitimate psychological safety concern, this should be discussed with your psychotherapist.
+If, however, you have a legitimate psychological safety concern, this should be discussed with your psychotherapist.
 Termination is always an option, and this should take place over a period of one to two sessions, without anger, so that you may return at any time.
-We can discuss more as part of your initial consultation.
+We can discuss more as part of an initial consultation.

 Skip to content